 His teaching philosophy focuses on the mental approach to the sport, which can be the most difficult to overcome, along with key cardiovascular and training techniques to increase stamina and develop fencing skills.
 His guidance allows for students pursuing competitive success as well as those looking for physical challenge for noncompetitive reasons to both thrive and grow in the sport.

 Coach Velizar’s credentials speak for themselves.
 His lifelong pursuit of quality training has led him to personal and team triumph, which translates to the club’s success and grooming of many key students that have gone on to college scholarships, world championships, and even Olympic teams.
 Velizar Iliev is a:

 - 1999 Pan-American Games Champion

-- Holds numerous National Championship titles for the Modern Pentathlon and Epee fencing.
+- Holds numerous National Championship titles for the Modern Pentathlon and Epee fencing for US and Bulgaria.
 The Modern Pentathlon is one of the oldest Olympic sports and it consists of: Fencing, Riding, Shooting, Swimming and Running.

 All of these lead to the best epee fencing school in the San Antonio region.

 Victor Svatenko, now in his seventh year as fencing coach at Penn State, brings a distinguished background in fencing and modern pentathlon to Olympian.
 A graduate of the University of Physical Culture in Almaty, Kazakhstan, Svatenko became the Head Fencing Coach of the Republic of Kazakhstan’s national team, serving in this position from 1977 through 1985.
 He has coached several elite athletes in epee.